antville/antville/INSTALL.md

 4. Unpack Antville distribution file
 5. Move antville directory into helma/app directory
 6. Run the desired script in antville/db for either PostgreSQL or MySQL
+7. Run npm install
-7. Copy contents of antville/extra/apps.properties to helma/apps.properties
+8. Copy contents of antville/extra/apps.properties to helma/apps.properties
-8. If necessary, enable MySQL compatibility in apps.properties
+9. If necessary, enable MySQL compatibility in apps.properties
-9. Start up Helma and browse to [http://localhost:8080/antville]()
+10. Start up Helma and browse to [http://localhost:8080/antville]()